Extrosoph/Extrosoph/README.md

 * 👋 Hi, I’m @Extrosoph
-* 👀 I’m interested in software development, cycling, piano
+* 👀 I’m interested in software development, piano, Japanese and games
 * 🌱 I’m currently learning C++, Flask, HTML, CSS, JS, Max for Live, Japanese, This Game(Arr by Animenz), A Cruel`s Angel Thesis(Arr by zzz), Michishirube (Arr by Animenz) and Nocture Op.9 No.2 Chopin
 * 📫 How to reach me:
   * Youtube: https://www.youtube.com/channel/UCvQVevWDXYO_qN4xUIHjmxw